 It's worth noting here that the method mentioned above is very modern.
 In the past, stockings were made by sewing threads of nylons or cotton to form sheets (and not tubes) of fabric together.
 Additionally, all stockings featured a back-seam (as that was how sheets of fabric were joined together) and a darkened heel and toe as extra material was used to reinforce those areas.

 Remember how we previously mentioned that most stockings are made with white thread?
 The reason for this is because most (if not all) hosiery requires a color dye.
 Once the construction is complete, stockings are placed in a machine for washing (with soapy water) and dying.

 As soon as the hosiery is dried, each pair of tights are inspected.
-Stocking that passes through inspection is then pressed, steamed, dried and packaged for consumption.
+Stocking that passes through inspection is then pressed, steamed, dried, and packaged for consumption.

-At VienneMilano, we believe that legs are a canvas for color and texture, and hosiery allow you to express your style and creativity.
+At VienneMilano, we believe that legs are a canvas for color and texture, and hosiery allows you to express your style and creativity.
 We hope you've enjoyed learning about how stockings are generally made.
 Have a follow-up question to this process?
 Leave us your comment or question below.